lion-agi/lion-core/README.md

 ## 🚀 Current Features

 - **Advanced Data Structures**:
   - `Pile`: A flexible container that combines the best of lists and dictionaries, offering efficient access and powerful querying capabilities.
   - `Progression`: An ordered sequence container designed for high-performance operations on large datasets.

-- **Robust Type System**: Leveraging Pydantic for data validation, Lion-Core ensures type safety and data integrity across your entire project.
+- **Robust Type System**: Leveraging Pydantic for data validation, ensuring type safety and data integrity across your entire project.

-- **Converter System**: A flexible framework for seamless data conversion between various formats, reducing the complexity of data pipeline management.
+- **Converter System**: A flexible framework for seamless data conversion between various formats.

-- **Element-based Architecture**: A foundational `Element` class that serves as the building block for creating modular and composable components, enabling complex system design with ease.
+- **Element-based Architecture**: A foundational `Element` class that serves as the building block for creating modular and composable components.

 - **Communication Framework**: A groundwork for inter-component messaging, facilitating the development of distributed and microservices-based applications.